lsamano/halloween-treats-lab/README.md

 ## Delete
 5. Clicking on the button will DELETE one of the candy instances associated with the house from your database.
     - *After the candy is successfully deleted*, update the number of candies left and show the image of the deleted candy in the `#my-candy` div.
+      - Give the candy image a class of `candy-img` for styling and animation.
-Note that this means *info from something deleted is being displayed*, and therefore it will disappear on page reload.
+      - Note that this means *info from something deleted is being displayed*, and therefore it will disappear on page reload.
     - If you run out of candies, run `rails db:seed` in the `halloween-treats-backend` directory.